-Clause 3.4 - Alternative Labour Procedure
+3.6.
+Alternative Labour

-3.4.1 Definitions

-- (i) For the purposes of this procedure "alternative labour" means agency labour hire - (ii) Alternative labour are not employees of the Corporation and, therefore, administration and payroll issues are the responsibility of the agency
+- 3.6.1.
+For the purposes of this clause "alternative labour" means agency labour hire. - 3.6.2.
+Alternative labour are not employees of the Corporation and, therefore, administration and payroll issues are the responsibility of the agency. - 3.6.3.
+The introduction of alternative labour is aimed at ensuring continuity of service delivery to the community. - 3.6.4.
+The introduction of alternative labour is not intended to replace the existing permanent workforce. - 3.6.5.
+Alternative Labour may be used (but not limited to) the following circumstances: - Seasonal work loads - Emergency conditions or otherwise unforeseen circumstances - Capital works program requirements - Extended leave periods - Project work or specific programs

-3.4.2 Intent

-- (i) The introduction of alternative labour is aimed at ensuring continuity of service delivery to the community - (ii) The introduction of alternative labour is not intended to replace the existing permanent workforce

-3.4.3 Circumstances under which Alternative Labour May be Used

-- (i) Include, but are not limited to:

-- Seasonal work loads

-- Emergency conditions or otherwise unforeseen circumstances

-- Capital works program requirements

-- Extended leave periods

-- Project work or specific programs

-- (ii) The hire of alternative labour is subject to budget approval process
+The hire of alternative labour is subject to budget approval process.

-3.4.4 How the Employment of Alternative Labour will be Managed

-Alternative labour will be managed in the following way:

-- (i) Alternative labour will be introduced at base grade level.
-Exceptions may be made on the basis of skills required following consultation with the relevant work area - (ii) It is the role of the Corporation to clearly specify the work skills and competency levels required for alternative labour that compliments the work team they will be assigned to.
-If this involves the driving or operation of mechanical plant, then the labour hire employee must show proof of current accreditation/certification or licence to operate this equipment. - (iii) Alternative labour employees must not be permitted to commence work without confirmation from the agency of these pre-requisite skills and competencies.
-This will be by way of signed conditions for the use of agency alternative labour employees. - (iv) Payment for alternative labour will be based on the equivalent classification applied to the Corporation permanent employees for the work being undertaken.
-Additional casual loadings are to be determined and paid by the agency. - (v) Any significant change in the duties performed during the period of hire will require consultation with the relevant supervisor and workgroup.
-The agency must be advised if a change in classification level occurs. - (vi) Alternative labour should not be used for work activities above base grade level where the Corporation has the opportunity to train and develop its permanent workforce and the appropriate skills and competencies are available within the workforce. - (vii) Preference for overtime is given to appropriately skilled permanent employees and those employed on specific project work.
-If no suitably skilled employees from within the work area make themselves available, alternative labour employees may be considered.
+- 3.6.6.
+Alternative labour will be managed in the following way: - Alternative labour will be introduced at base grade level.
+Exceptions may be made on the basis of skills required following consultation with the relevant work area. - b) It is the role of the Corporation to clearly specify the work skills and competency levels required for alternative labour that compliments the work team they will be assigned to.
+If this involves the driving or operation of mechanical plant, then the labour hire employee must show proof of current accreditation/certification or licence to operate this equipment. - c) Alternative labour employees are not permitted to commence work without confirmation from the agency of these pre-requisite skills and competencies.
+This will be by way of signed conditions for the use of agency alternative labour. - d) Payment for alternative labour will be based on the equivalent classification applied to the Corporation permanent employees for the work being undertaken.
+Additional casual loadings are to be determined and paid by the agency.

-- (viii) Alternative labour employees will be subject to all Corporation policies and procedures during their period of hire.
-Induction to safety procedures and other relevant policies will be provided. - (ix) Alternative labour employees can be utilised for a period of three (3) consecutive months, after which the relevant supervisor must provide a report to the associate director justifying further extension of the arrangement. - (x) If a position, or a number of positions, is being continuously filled by the same individual alternative labour employee for twelve (12) months or more, then the nature of the employment is to be reviewed for permanency. - (xi) If further extension of the arrangement is not being considered, then as a matter of courtesy one (1) week's notice will be provided to the agency. - (xii) Alternative labour employees have no access to acting in higher duties positions and cannot supervise Corporation employees.
-If a circumstance arises that falls outside this specific guideline, then consultation shall occur with the affected employees. - (xiii) Permanent employment is preferred, however, in some circumstances fixed term contract arrangements are acceptable in preference to alternative labour.
-If the position is still viable at the conclusion of a fixed term period then it will be reviewed for permanency and normal procedures for advertising the vacancy will occur.
+- e) Any significant change in the duties performed during the period of hire will require consultation with the relevant leader and workgroup.
+The agency must be advised if a change in classification level occurs. - f) Alternative labour should not be used for work activities above base grade level where the Corporation has the opportunity to train and develop its permanent workforce and the appropriate skills and competencies are available within the workforce. - g) Preference for overtime is given to appropriately skilled permanent employees and those employed on specific project work.
+If no suitably skilled employees from within the work area make themselves available, alternative labour employees may be considered. - h) Alternative labour employees will be subject to all Corporation policies and procedures during their period of hire.
+Induction to safety procedures and other relevant policies will be provided. - i) Alternative labour employees can be utilised for a period of three (3) consecutive months, after which the relevant leader must provide a report to the Associate Director justifying further extension of the arrangement. - j) If a position, or a number of positions, is being continuously filled by the same individual alternative labour employee for twelve (12) months or more, then the nature of the employment is to be reviewed for permanency. - k) If further extension of the arrangement is not being considered, then as a matter of courtesy one (1) weeks' notice will be provided to the agency. - Alternative labour employees have no access to acting in higher duties positions and cannot supervise Corporation employees.
+If a circumstance arises that falls outside this specific guideline, then consultation shall occur with the affected employees.

-3.4.5 Wet Plant Hire and Sub-Contractors
+3.7.
+Wet Plant Hire and Sub-Contractors